Abiotic Factor: Critical response

 Abiotic Factor received critical acclaim upon its full release.
 On Metacritic, as of August 2025, the game holds a score of 88/100 based on 4 critic reviews.
-As per OpenCritic, 100% of the five critics recommend it.
+As per OpenCritic, 83% of the six critics recommend it.

 Morgan Park of PC Gamer described it as "one of the greatest survival crafting games ever made" and a "classic in the making," awarding it a score of 92%.
 He praised the game for its unique portal worlds, breadth of content and intriguing combat options but noted that combat can feel clunky at times.
+PC Gamer later awarded the game as the best co-op game for PCs of 2025.
 XboxEra scored Abiotic Factor 8.2 out of 10, describing it as a "charming take on the survival genre, full of great mechanics and systems, an engaging story and world" and praised it as "an absolute blast to play with friends".
 Game8 awarded Abiotic Factor a score of 86/100, commending its blend of "humour, tension, and sci-fi chaos", as well as its replayability.
 However, Game8 also notes a couple of rough edges—some mechanics remain unexplained, and solo play can feel overwhelming—although these issues do not detract from the overall satisfying experience.

 Abiotic Factor had an "Overwhelmingly Positive" rating on Steam in early access and at launch, with a 95.5% player satisfaction rating from over 24,000 reviewers at the time of the game's full release.